What Do I Need To Know About Software Licenses?

 Some types of software can be used without a license.

-As with any software agreement, it is important to read and understand the end user licensing agreement (EULA) for “free” software since some specify that the software may be free for home use, but not for commercial use.
+As with any software agreement, it is important to read and understand the end user licensing agreement (EULA) for “free” software.
+This is particularly important because some licensing agreements specify that the software is free for home use, but not for commercial use.

 How Do I Know If A Software License Needs To Be Renewed?